How to make CSR and charitable activities more accessible to employees

 Employee resource groups

-At Sellick Partnership we have a team of Charity Champions who really do advocate everything charity-related.
+At Sellick Partnership we have a CSR Committee that advocate everything charity-related.
 They are responsible for choosing our companywide and regional charities, organising fundraising activities, promoting our initiatives across the business and being that go to person in each of our offices for all things relating to charity work.

-We understand that while people might want to participate, they may not have the time to organise the initiatives themselves, and so having this group of Charity Champions is fundamental to making these events a success.
+We understand that while people might want to participate, they may not have the time to organise the initiatives themselves, and so having this group is fundamental to making these events a success.

 Communication